waleking/wiki_processor/README.md

 ####pages.py
 Find out the wiki article pages related to a specific topic such as Military, Baseball, Film and so on.
+And this will cost 6m28.876s and 20 GB memory on server.

 usage: python pages.py [node="Military" | node ="All"]
     node="All" means to process all topics mentioned in ../data/categories/[node]_category_nodes.txt